-FERNIE ALPINE RESORT FORECAST: TODAY: Sunny with cloudy periods and patchy morning fog & low cloud.
-High near -2.
+FERNIE ALPINE RESORT FORECAST: TODAY: A mix of sun and high cloud.
+High near -5.

 Skifernie.com is your ultimate source of Fernie Tourism information.
 Check out our new section devoted to Fernie Accommodations.
 This area is packed with new lodging options most of which can be booked online.
 18 new Fernie Vacation Rental Homes have been added.
 We have the most comprehensive lodging lineup of Fernie Hotels and lodges, motels, and condos.